-At Feeding America, Kentucky’s Heartland, we have a wide variety of programs which offer assistance to those in need.
+At Feeding America, Kentucky’s Heartland (FAKH), we have a wide variety of programs which offer assistance to those in need.
 For more information on any of these programs, call 270-769-6997.

 Donated Food/Grocery Distribution

-Feeding America, Kentucky’s Heartland receives donations of food and grocery items from multiple sources – including food production facilities, farmers, and grocery stores – and distributes them through a network of more than 225 partner agencies in our 42 county service area.
+FAKH receives donations of food and grocery items from multiple sources – including food production facilities, farmers, and grocery stores – and distributes them through a network of more than 229 partner agencies in our 42 county service area.

 Retail Store Pick Up

 Our food bank receives perishables and shelf-stable products from Kroger, Sam’s Club, Wal-Mart, Food Lion and other grocery stores across our 42 county service area.
 These products do not meet the required standards for retail sale, but are still safe for distribution and consumption.
 We, or our partner agencies, pick up and distribute these food items several times each week.

 Mobile Food Pantry

 Our Mobile Food Pantry delivers fresh foods and other items for direct distribution to underserved regions of our service area.

-We purchase large quantities of food at a discounted price and distribute them to partner agencies, who then distribute the food to those in their area who are in need.
+We purchase large quantities of food at a discounted price and make the food available to our partner agencies, who then distribute the food to those in their area who are in need.

 Government Commodity Distribution

 We distribute government commodity foods to low-income families and seniors through The Emergency Food Assistance Program (TEFAP) and Commodity Supplemental Food Program (CSFP).

-We partner with disaster relief agencies, such as American Red Cross, the Salvation Army, and local and state emergency services offices, to provide emergency food in times of disaster.
+We partner with disaster relief agencies, such as American Red Cross, the Salvation Army, and other local and state emergency services offices, to provide emergency food in times of disaster.